 KitchenMade’s 1-cup measure averaged 238 grams, just slightly off our 236-gram standard.
 This was in line with the other three similar designs, which all averaged within 2 grams of our standard.
 In comparison, MIU France and Thunder Group were close, too, off by 1 and 3 grams respectively, but Culina’s measure was off by 10 grams.

 Although a few stray posts contain favorable reviews, the KitchenMade cups haven’t been editorially reviewed yet by any of the sites we usually trust.
-They do average a 4.9-star rating across 823 Amazon user reviews.
-This looks like a case of astroturfing, since several of the positive Amazon user reviews mention receiving free samples in exchange for reviews.
+They do average a 4.9-star rating (out of five) across nearly 2,000 Amazon user reviews.
+This looks like a case of astroturfing, because several of the positive Amazon user reviews mention receiving free samples in exchange for reviews.
 Ultimately, however, the positive reviews matched our experience, and they performed well throughout testing.